kingwingfly/monitor/README.md

 # monitor
-Python example to share memory in serial, concurrent, parallel and shared_memory ways.
+Python examples to share memory in serial, concurrent, parallel and shared_memory ways.